open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/querying-neo4j.md

 }

 # NOTE: credentials are hard-coded here for example purposes, in a production
-# setting you should use Enterprise OPA's vault helpers or some other mechanism to
+# setting you should use EOPA's vault helpers or some other mechanism to
 # properly secure any sensitive API tokens or other credentials.

 userReq := {